 Wisk was established in December 2019 as a joint venture between Boeing and the Kitty Hawk Corporation.
 Kitty Hawk, which was launched in 2015 by Larry Page, is developing the delayed Flyer single person aircraft, which has hit technical and safety problems and is also developing the Heaviside electric vertical take-off and landing aircraft.

 Cora was developed alongside the Flyer as a two-seater electric aircraft until the project was moved to New Zealand at the start of 2017 and the company Zephyr Airworks set up to run the test program.
-Zephyr Airworks has been rebranded Wisk after the JV with Boeing, with the same Cora team working on the aircraft.
+Zephyr Airworks has been rebranded Wisk after a joint venture with Boeing was set up, with the same Cora team working on the aircraft.

 Cora is a two-seater aircraft with a top speed of 110mph (180km/h) and a range of 62 miles (100km).
 It operates at altitudes between 500ft and 3000ft above ground level and uses 12 lift fans to take off and land.
 It uses a single propeller for fixed wing, forward flight.